طائرات السيادة الجوية

 Iraqi Shia militiamen are trying to stop IS from reaching Baghdad

-Fifth, Britain's coverage will be relatively limited, given that we have only devoted six Tornado jets to the mission -
+Fifth, Britain's coverage will be relatively limited, given that we have only devoted six Tornado jets to the mission - the same number as Belgium, and fewer than Denmark or Australia.

 Eight Tornados are already deployed in Afghanistan.
 Even adding in Britain's surveillance aircraft, this pales in comparison with the array of firepower the US has deployed, including drones, cruise missiles and five different types of combat-capable aircraft.